What Does a Neuropsychologist Do?

 Some people searching around for mental health practitioners may have come across the term “clinical neuropsychologists”.
 These same people may wonder: what is neuropsychology?
 And what makes this specialty field different than traditional psychology?
-The field of Neuropsychology is an intersection between neurology and psychology that may seek to understand the structure and function of the brain and its relationship to thoughts and behaviors.
-Many brain disorders as well as traumatic brain injury can produce mental health symptoms, and neuropsychology focuses on how, why, and in what capacity this occurs.
+The field of Neuropsychology is an intersection between neurology and psychology that may seek to understand the structure and function of the nervous system (including the brain) and its relationship to thoughts and behaviors.
+Many brain disorders as well as traumatic brain injuries can produce mental health symptoms, and neuropsychology focuses on how, why, and in what capacity this occurs.

 Getty